CarlosMoises20/IDS-software/README.md

 https://repo1.maven.org/maven2/org/apache/commons/commons-pool2/2.12.1/commons-pool2-2.12.1.jar

+# Additional necessary enviromnent variables

+To run Spark jobs with PySpark, you need to set the environment variables PYSPARK_PYTHON and PYSPARK_DRIVER_PYTHON so they point to the Python interpreter you want to use (for example, python3).

+In addition, you should set PYTHONPATH to include the python subdirectory of SPARK_HOME as well as the py4j-(version).zip file inside SPARK_HOME/python/lib.
+This ensures that the Spark workers can properly use Py4J to connect Python with the JVM, avoiding related errors.

 ### If you want to generate the input datasets in separate, with data pre-processing included run the following command (in root directory).
 You can also define in what format you want to generate the input datasets (JSON or PARQUET), and if you want to skip dataset generation if it already exists.
 PARQUET allows a faster processing but JSON allows you to see the content in a legible format.
 ```python3
 python .\generate_input_datasets.py --dataset_format ("json" or "parquet"; by default is "parquet") --skip_dataset_generation_if_exists ("True" or "False"; by default is True)